dadish/Babel/Readme.md

 ### closestParentTranslation (Page method)
-Returns the translation of the closests translatable parent of the page.
+Returns the translation of the closests translated parent of the page.
 ##### Syntax
 ```
 $page->closestParentTranslation($language);